timescale/docs/use-timescale/schema-management/foreign-data-wrappers.md

 <Procedure>

-## Query another Timescale Cloud service
+## Query another data source

 You create FDWs with the help of the `postgres_fdw` extension, which is enabled by default.
-To query another service, run the following queries in the [SQL editor][sql-editor]:
+To query another data source, run the following queries in the [SQL editor][sql-editor]:

 1. Create a server: